peterhinch/micropython-async/FASTPOLL.md

  [PR287](https://github.com/micropython/micropython-lib/pull/287).
  * Tasks can yield with low priority, running when nothing else is pending.
  * Callbacks can similarly be scheduled with low priority.
- * The bug with read/write device drivers is fixed (forthcoming PR).
+ * The bug with read/write device drivers is fixed.
  * An assertion failure is produced if `create_task` or `run_until_complete` is called with a generator function [PR292](https://github.com/micropython/micropython-lib/pull/292).
 This traps a common coding error which otherwise results in silent failure.
+ * The version and the presence of an event loop instance can be tested at runtime.

-A key advantage of this version is that priority device drivers are written entirely by using the officially-supported technique for writing stream I/O drivers.
-If official `uasyncio` acquires a means of prioritising I/O by other means than by these proposals, application code changes are likely to be minimal.
-Using the priority mechanism in this version requires a change to just one line of code compared to an application running under the official version.
+Note that priority device drivers are written by using the officially supported technique for writing stream I/O drivers.
+If official `uasyncio` acquires a means of prioritising I/O other than that in this version, application code changes should be minimal.
+Using the fast I/O mechanism in this version requires changing just one line of code compared to running under the official version.

-The high priority mechanism formerly provided in `asyncio_priority.py` is replaced with a faster and more efficient way of handling asynchronous events with minimum latency.
-Consequently `asyncio_priority.py` is obsolete and should be deleted from your system.
+The high priority mechanism formerly provided in `asyncio_priority.py` was a workround based on the view that stream I/O written in Python would remain unsupported.
+This is now available so `asyncio_priority.py` is obsolete and should be deleted from your system.

 The facility for low priority coros formerly provided by `asyncio_priority.py` is now implemented.